cheweazzy/stopwatch/README.md

 ## Project Features

-Our stopwatch is designed to provide precise time measurement with the following functionalities:
+This stopwatch is designed to provide precise time measurement with the following functionalities:

 - **Lap Recording**: Capture individual lap or segment times for detailed analysis.
 - **User Interface**: Simple button-based control allowing actions like start, stop, and saving time measurements.